kellymp/phase-0-tracks/web_dev/request_cycle/http_requests.md

 **What is the difference between a GET request and a POST request?
 When might each be used?**

-* *GET* request- requests data from a specified resource.
+* *GET request*- requests data from a specified resource.
 They should be used only to retrieve data and should never be used when dealing with sensitive data.
 They remain in the browser history and can be bookmarked.

-* *POST* request- submits data to be processed to a specified resource and is used for sensitive data.
+* *POST request*- submits data to be processed to a specified resource and is used for sensitive data.
 They do not remain in the browser history and cannot be bookmarked.

 **BONUS: What is a cookie?
 How does it relate to HTTP requests?**